Eurovisionathon 2023

 34. A historical-fiction book: Pushing the Bear

-35. A book about divorce
+35. A book about divorce: The Watcher

 37. A book you should have read in high school: The Devil in Vienna